denten-books/plain-text/main.md

 > be any one particular element and no other without incurring ridicule?
 > [@plato_plato_1955, 48d]

-The idea in both of these translations is that matter has some sort of an essence, but that it also sometimes becomes *phantazomenōn*, taking on a phantasmal, fantastic, ghostly, imaginable, and even "virtual" appearance (all reasonable English approximations of the Greek *phantazomenōn*).
+Both translations capture the plain meaning of the passage: the essence of a thing remains even as its outward appearance changes, taking on a phantasmal, fantastic, ghostly, imaginable, and even "virtual" shape and appearance (all reasonable English approximations of the Greek *phantazomenōn*).
 Accordingly, Jowett translates *phantazomenōn* (that which is changeable) as "form" and Lamb as "appearance."